 According to the current mountain gorilla census, Uganda has the highest number of mountain gorillas in the world, with over 460 individuals in Bwindi and Mgahinga combined.
 Uganda also has a higher number of habituated mountain gorillas compared to Rwanda and the Democratic Republic of Congo.
 Currently, there are 20 habituated mountain gorillas in Bwindi and one in Mgahinga.
 Bwindi alone has 50 gorilla families living in the forest.
 In Rwanda, there are 20 gorilla families, with 10 available for gorilla trekking and 10 reserved for research.

 In both Uganda and Rwanda, the chances of seeing mountain gorillas on a normal trek are higher than on a gorilla habituation experience safari.
 Based on our experience, the chances of seeing gorillas on any normal trek in either country are approximately 98%.
 This high likelihood is due to the organized nature of gorilla trekking in both countries.
 An advance team typically locates the gorillas and directs the rest of the group to their location.
 If you do not see gorillas on your trek, terms and conditions may apply.

-For more information about gorilla habituation experiences and gorilla trekking, don’t hesitate to contact Trek Africa Tours.
+For more information about gorilla habituation experiences and gorilla trekking, don’t hesitate to contact Trek Africa Expeditions.
 The company has mastered the art of organizing amazing gorilla tours to Uganda and Rwanda that meet the interests, time constraints, and budgets of their clients.